-Within the UK property market we have increasingly focused on structural growth, rather than cyclical areas.
+Within the UK property market we have increasingly focused on structural growth (of a sector as a whole), rather than cyclical areas (that are more affected by changes in the business cycle).
 This includes self-storage, student accommodation and residential land outside London.

 Although their investment decisions stacked up in isolation, we made two portfolio additions taking into account ‘Brexit’ uncertainty: Green REIT (Dublin offices) and Hansteen (UK and continental industrials and a beneficiary of weaker sterling).

 Q: Do you see any opportunities should the UK exit the EU?